 Place of study: Plymouth University

-Q. Why did you choose Paignton Zoo for your placement?
+Q. Why did you choose this topic for your dissertation?

 Q. What do you enjoy most and least about your research?